Lame-duck session: Sine die adjournment and its effects

 Although the "lame-duck sessions" that have occurred before and after 1935 are both "lame duck" in the same sense, they are not "sessions" in the same sense.
 Formally, a session of Congress ends when Congress adjourns sine die.
 The Latin phrase, literally translated as "without day," is used to mean that Congress has adjourned without setting a day for its next meeting.
 An adjournment sine die, therefore, means that Congress is not scheduled to meet again until the day set by the Constitution (or by law) for its next session to convene.
 When Congress adjourns sine die in an election year, it is not scheduled to meet again until after the term of the new Congress begins.
-That meeting will therefore begin the first session of the new Congress.
+That meeting will, therefore, begin the first session of the new Congress.

 Before 1935, Congress would normally adjourn its previous session sine die before the November elections.
 When it returned for its prescribed meeting in December, accordingly, a new session began.
 Under these conditions, the "lame-duck session" of each Congress was actually a session in its own right, numerically distinct from the previous session (or sessions) of the same Congress.
 Accordingly, each of the lame duck sessions that occurred routinely before 1935 was convened as a separate session of the Congress already sitting.

 Congress today could achieve an equivalent result by adjourning its session sine die before an election, after first providing by law for an additional session of the old Congress to convene on a date after the election.
-This additional, post-election session (probably the third session of the old Congress) would be a lame-duck session in same sense as those that occurred routinely before 1935.
+This additional, post-election session (probably the third session of the old Congress) would be a lame-duck session in the same sense as those that occurred routinely before 1935.
 It would be a new, separately numbered session of the old Congress.
-Subsequent to the implementation of the 20th Amendment in 1935, however, Congress has never made use of this first means of bringing about a lame duck session.
+Subsequent to the implementation of the 20th Amendment in 1935, however, Congress has never made use of this first means of bringing about a lame-duck session.